AtlantisPleb/SSO-Server/docs/epic-story-01.md

 - Validate client credentials and authorization codes
 - Generate and return access tokens, ID tokens, and refresh tokens

+Implementation Notes:
+- Added a new `token` view function in `sso_server/oidc/views.py`
+- Utilized `django-oidc-provider`'s `TokenEndpoint` for token issuance and validation
+- Implemented CSRF exemption for the token endpoint using `@csrf_exempt` decorator
+- Added error handling for token-related errors
+- Updated `sso_server/oidc/urls.py` to include the new token endpoint URL

 ### 3. Implement userinfo endpoint
 - Create a new view in Django for the userinfo endpoint
 - Implement token validation